-The ETS has also contributed to a 12-year high in renewable energy generation.
-In 2010-11 there was a five-fold increase in renewable energy capacity consented, as compared to pre-ETS levels.
+In 2010-11 there was a five-fold increase in renewable energy capacity consented, as compared to pre-ETS levels.64 It is unclear the extent to which the ETS contributed to this increase, as other economic factors were also supportive of renewables.

-While the NZ ETS is still in its transitional phase, in which the price of carbon is capped at NZD \$25 for every second ton of CO2e emitted for the stationary energy, liquid fossil fuels and industrial sectors, covered emitters are allowed to buy unlimited quantities of international offsets, which have had prices of under NZD \$5/tCO2e recently.
-As a result, New Zealand's major emitters met over 70% of 2011 ETS obligations by using international offsets.
-Hence, international linking has worked to benefit those with emissions obligations but not those with units to sell from free allocation or afforestation.
+While the NZ ETS is still in its transitional phase, in which the price of carbon is capped at NZD \$25 for every second ton of CO_2e emitted for the stationary energy, liquid fossil fuels and industrial sectors, covered emitters are allowed to buy unlimited quantities of international offsets, which have had prices of under NZD \$1/tCO2e recently.
+As a result, New Zealand's major emitters met over 70% of 2011 ETS obligations by using international offsets.65 Hence, international linking has worked to benefit those with emissions obligations but not those with units to sell from free allocation or afforestation.